quiz-roulette/.github/profile/README.md

 - Start a discussion or reach out in the existing discussions channel

 ### 🙋‍ About Us:
-The Project idea was initiated as part of the college CCA, and turn into a PAAS as it went on.
-The original project videos can be found below, and it was initially started in 2017.
+The project was originally started as a college extracurricular activity, but has evolved into a platform as a service (PAAS).
+The project was initiated in 2017 and original videos of the project can be found online.

 MVP 1.0 https://www.youtube.com/watch?v=XlCy6BCEVAA